indiemagpie/Cassandra/README.md

 ## English

 ### Current features:
-- View and edit almost all data within the save file.
+- View, edit, and delete game objects.
+- Add new statuses and bonuses to ships.
+- Add extra bonuses to items.
 - Search for objects by ID, name, or type.
-- The editor functions both with the game installed and standalone.
+- Works both with the game installed and as a standalone editor.
-- Support for opening problematic save files.
+- Support for reading corrupted save files.

+### Upcoming features:
+- Creation of new objects.

 ### Temporarily disabled:
 - Reading save files with active mods.